noahcoleman42/noahcoleman42.github.io/_projects/5web-scraper.md

 Why I made one
 -----
 This project was inspired by the desire to save time while browsing Craigslist.
 The process of clicking in and out of listings and reading descriptions can be time consuming.
-I wanted to create a program that would get the price, date, and title from all the listings, and from there I could go through my condensed format and find what suited my needs.
+I wanted to create a program that would get the title, date, and price from all the listings, and from there I could go through my condensed format and find what suited my needs.

 How I made it
 -----
-After selecting Selenium's WebDriver framework, the first thing I needed do was learn how web scrapers work.
-I found a <a href="https://www.youtube.com/watch?v=Xjv1sY630Uc&list=PLzMcBGfZo4-n40rB1XaJ0ak1bemvlqumQ" target="_blank">tutorial series</a> which taught me the basics of using the Selenium WebDriver libraries in Python.
+After selecting Selenium's WebDriver framework, the first thing I needed to do was learn how web scrapers work.
+I found a <a href="https://www.youtube.com/watch?v=Xjv1sY630Uc&list=PLzMcBGfZo4-n40rB1XaJ0ak1bemvlqumQ" target="_blank">tutorial series</a> that taught me the basics of using the Selenium WebDriver libraries in Python.
 The series covered the topic with some rather interesting examples including a cookie clicker bot.
-The robot navigatates to <a href="https://orteil.dashnet.org/cookieclicker" target="_blank">a cookie clicker website</a> where normally, you would mindlessly click a cookie over and over gaining points.
-There are also upgrades which accelerate your cookie collecting pursuit.
+The robot navigates to <a href="https://orteil.dashnet.org/cookieclicker" target="_blank">a cookie clicker website</a> where normally, you would mindlessly click a cookie over and over gaining points, and perform upgrades that accelerate your cookie collecting pursuit.
 The program scrapes information from the webpage finding the location of the cookie on the screen, the number of cookies collected, and the price and location on the screen of upgrades.
 It then begins to constantly click the cookie and perform upgrades as they become available.
 This can be seen below.

 <img src="/images/cookie1.gif" alt="robot clicking cookie">